am-beardsley/eng-388-about-me/README.md

 8. In the "Quick setup" section, click "uploading an existing file."

-9. Drag the folder from you downloads to add it to the repository.
+9. Drag the folder from your downloads to add it to the repository.

 10. Click the green "Commit changes" button.